pairinteraction/pairinteraction/README.md

 ## Highlights

-* For calculating Rydberg pair potentials, the software uses a similar approach as the [old version of PairInteraction](https://github.com/pairinteraction/pairinteraction/tree/v0.9.10), the [Alkali.ne Rydberg Calculator](https://github.com/nikolasibalic/ARC-Alkali-Rydberg-Calculator), and the [rydcalc library](https://github.com/ThompsonLabPrinceton/rydcalc).
+* For calculating Rydberg pair potentials, the software uses a similar approach to the [old version of PairInteraction](https://github.com/pairinteraction/pairinteraction/tree/v0.9.10), the [Alkali.ne Rydberg Calculator](https://github.com/nikolasibalic/ARC-Alkali-Rydberg-Calculator), and the [rydcalc library](https://github.com/ThompsonLabPrinceton/rydcalc).
 We optimized the construction and diagonalization of Hamiltonians, typically achieving a **speedup of 5-20x** compared to other implementations.

   ![benchmarking results][benchmark-results-link]